cicada-lang/cicada-solo/docs/manual/univalent/univalent-axiom.md

 - **Xie**: Thus we define a simple universe `U` to be `Type`.

-TODO Define `Grp` as is in the paper.
+TODO Define `Group` as is in the paper.

-With univalence, `Grp` itself will not be a set, but a 1-groupoid instead, namely a type whose identity types are all sets.
+With univalence, `Group` itself will not be a set, but a 1-groupoid instead, namely a type whose identity types are all sets.
-Moreover, if `U` satisfies the univalence axiom, then for `A, B : Grp`, the identity type `Id(Grp, A, B)` can be shown to be in bijection with the group isomorphisms of `A` and `B`.
+Moreover, if `U` satisfies the univalence axiom, then for `A: Group, B: Group`, the identity type `Id(Group, A, B)` can be shown to be in bijection with the group isomorphisms of `A` and `B`.

 # Univalence